-Bali Singh has conducted 30 Energy Audits in in the year 2020, saving approximately 3 million kWh.
+Bali Singh has conducted 30 energy audits in the year 2020, saving approximately 3 million kWh.
 Whereas suggest saving measures are of 200 million kWh which are under implementation.
 He is also appointed consultant of Indian Institute of Technology Roorkee for the Noida smart Street lights project in Noida city, which has saved approximately 63.6 million kWh annually.
 He has also developed an Online Tool for Energy Management to monitor key parameters of different energy intensive equipment, to allow Energy Managers to better analyze the condition of equipment from the comfort of their home.
-Mr. Singh’s software is installed on 17 Hospitals, 3 industries and approximately 500 solar sites for monitoring of energy efficiency parameters.
+Mr. Singh’s software is installed on 17 hospitals, 3 industries and approximately 500 solar sites for monitoring of energy efficiency parameters.

 Corporate Energy Management

 Mercury Marine is an environmental steward, driven by environmentally conscious production and sustainable energy management.
 Its most recent initiative, installation of its first photovoltaic array will contribute toward fulfillment of a goal beginning in 2020 to derive 50% of the company’s electricity from renewable sources by the end of 2030.

 Mercury’s initiatives, including modernization of HVAC and lighting systems, containment of compressed air systems, optimization of equipment and facilities, redirection of manufacturing generated heat for multiple purposes and incorporation of natural lighting and passive heating into the design of new facilities demonstrated its strong commitment to energy efficiency.